 Applicants will be evaluated on their adherence to the criteria listed under Section IV.
 Application and Submission Information, d).
 Management and Staffing.
 The management structure and staffing must ensure the efficient use of resources, as well as effective and adaptive management, strong technical implementation, and administrative support.
-All relevant information on consortium members and sub-awardees must be included.
+All relevant information on consortium members and sub-awardees must be included and clear planning for refinement year activities and subsequent management and staffing adjustments must be addressed.

 The resource management section should be appropriate and sufficient for the resources requested.
 The applicant should have a clear understanding of country specific requirements (e.g., local, regional, national, international) for proposed use(s) of food assistance (e.g., in-kind, local/regional purchase, cash or vouchers), and awareness of restrictions that may hinder operations or implementation (e.g., biotechnology restrictions or concerns).
 Applicants should justify how staffing and structure will allow for the effective and accountable implementation of any chosen resource transfer as an activity component.